camunda/camunda-docs/docs/self-managed/operational-guides/configure-flow-control/configure-flow-control.md

     }
   }
 }
 ```

-The first value `1` refers to the partition in question, as
-explained
-before the flow configuration is defined by partition.
-The endpoint
-attempts to configure all partitions, but it is possible that they might
-differ in configuration if, for example, one of the brokers restarts and the
-leader partition in this one will revert to the configuration defined in
-the environment variables.

 :::note
-We recommend leaving the write rate limits disabled by default.
-These
-largely should only be enabled if some issue arises, namely using the
-static write rate limit can be useful to prevent throughput peaks and the
-write rate throttling can be useful to help keep the backlog stable.
-In the
-latter case, it's important to note that for throttling to be useful it helps
-to keep a high static limit to have a high write rate if the
-exporting can keep up.
+The first value in the response (`1` in the example) refers to the partition before the flow configuration is defined.
 :::

-### Understanding write rate limits in Grafana
+## View write rate limits in Grafana

-#### Throttling
+### Throttling

-The throttling, when actively acting on the current rate (different from
-simply being enabled), will show in every panel in Grafana with an
-underlying yellow bar to show the period where this was active.
+Dynamic throttling, when actively acting on the current rate (and not only enabled), displays in Grafana with an underlying yellow bar for the period it was active.

 ![backpressure-throttling](img/backpressure-throttling.png)

-#### Exporting backlog
+### Exporting backlog

-The exporting backlog panel can be found under the `Processing` row and
-displays
-the number of records not yet exported per partition.
+The exporting backlog panel is found under the **Processing** row and displays the number of records not yet exported per partition.

 ![exporting-backlog](img/exporting-backlog.png)

-#### Exporting and write rate
+### Exporting and write rate

-The `Measured exporting rate` and `Accepted writes by source` panels can be
-found under the `Logstream` row.
+The **Measured exporting rate** and **Accepted writes by source** panels are found under the **Logstream** row.
 The first shows the number of records
-accepted by flow control per second, organized by partition and write
-source (for example, processing result, scheduled tasks, etc.), and the latter
-displays measured average exporting rate which may be used to throttle write rate.
+accepted by flow control per second, organized by partition and write source (for example, processing result, scheduled tasks, etc.).
+The second displays measured average exporting rate which may be used to throttle write rate.

 ![measured-exporting-rate](img/mesured-exporting-rate.png)
 ![accepted-by-writes-source](img/accepted-by-writes-source.png)

 #### Write rate limit

-The panel for the `Write rate limits` can also be found under the
-`Logstream` row, displaying the current and maximum permissible write rate
-limit per partition.
+The **Write rate limits** panel is under the **Logstream** row, and displays the current and maximum permissible write rate limit per partition.

 ![write-rate-limit](img/write-rate-limit.png)